HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   subarray requests to a variable after another.

 ---
+## H5Dwrite does not allow writing to multiple blocks within a dataset
+###  Problem Description
+* The HDF5 API to write data to a dataset is H5Dwrite.
+  Applications specify the region within the dataset to write by selecting the region in the corresponding dataspace.
+  The selection can either be a subarray (H5Sselect_hyperslab) or a list of points (H5Sselect_elements).
+  Multiple selections can be combined to select an irregular region.
+* Although HDF5 allows applications to select multiple blocks by combining multiple hyper-slab selections, HDF5 interprets them as a unit instead of a list of hyper-slabs.
+  HDF5 assumes that the data in the memory buffer is ordered according to its file offset in a contiguous data layout.
+  For example, in a 2-D dataset, HDF5 will always write the dataset row-wise even if the application makes selections column-wise.
+* In the E3SM case study, each process writes many blocks (subarrays) in every dataset.
+  The data is arranged block-wise in the memory.
+  Based on how HDF5 dataspace selection works, the program must either reorder its data in the memory or call H5Dwrite for each block.
+  In the high-resolution (ne120) F case, there are 2.7 M H5Dwrite calls per process.
+It took around 10.5 sec just for posting the I/O operation with H5Dwrite alone.
+* PnetCDF has a set of API (*varn) that allows applications to write multiple blocks within a variable with data arranged by blocks in the memory.
+  The varn API gives PnetCDF a huge advantage in posting write requests.

+### Software Environment
+* HDF5 versions: All

+### Solutions
+* Implement varn-like API inside the log-based VOL
+  + The signature of H5Dwrite (H5VLdataset_write from within the VOL) cannot be modified.
+    The dataspace argument is the only argument to indicate the selected regions to write.
+    A simple approach is to have the log-based VOL interpret the data in the memory buffer as following the order of dataspace selections.
+    However, doing so will alter H5Dwrite semantic, causing compatibility issues.
+  + We implemented a separate H5Dwriten function in the log-based VOL.
+    Instead of taking a dataspace that contains the selection, the H5Dwriten function takes a list of start and count similar to PnetCDF varn API.
+    It writes data directly to the log and record all subarrays in the metadata dataset.
+  + Inside the H5Dwriten function, the library needs to retrieve the correct VOL object from the ID (hid) passed by the application.
+    The current VOL architecture does not include a VOL API to retrieve VOL objects by IDs (hid_t).
+    To retrieve the VOL object from an ID (hid_t), we must call an HDF5 user-level API.
+    The HDF5 dispatcher will then call the corresponding VOL callback function with the desired VOL object.
+  + We introduce a new dataset transfer property called "H5VL_log_multisel" It contains a list of blocks to write in the form similar to the arguments of *varn API in PnetCDF.
+    When this property presents in the dataset transfer property list (dxpl), the H5Dwrite call is interpreted as a varn-like call.
+    The log-based VOl will disregard the dataspace and use the block list stored in the property as blocks to write, and the data in the memory buffer is assumed to be ordered by blocks.
+    The H5Dwriten function sets the H5VL_log_multisel property with arguments passed from the application and calls H5Dwrite.
+  + Using H5Dwriten reduces the number of H5Dwrite calls in the high-resolution (ne120) E3SM F case dataset to 413.
+    The time spent on posting write requests reduced to 1.7 sec.
+---
 ## Memory space is always required in H5Dwrite even if the memory buffer is contiguous
 ### Problem Description
 * According to the specification of H5Dwrite